Single Straight Leg Glute Bridge Hold

 Instructions

-• Lower your hips back to the ground to release the hold and switch legs after each set.
+• Lower your hips slowly back to the floor, reset your foot position if needed, and switch sides after the planned hold or set.

 Tips & Tricks